The Right Ways to Manage Commercial Properties

 So, you can and should create a system of property handover where you explore all known things and build a focus on important property facts.
 I have used various checklists over the years for that approach, and those checklists are based on location and property type.

-Handover Systems
+Property Management Handover Systems

-You too can have different checklists for different property types, given the factors of occupancy, leasing, and property operations.
 You know your town or city, and you should also know the variables of investment performance that apply to the property types.
 Create your checklists and use them; over time you can refine them.

 Let’s give you some help here.
 Below is a list of the bigger issues that I look at when taking on a new management appointment.
 You can add to the list and then apply locational factors that will also have an impact on property investment and or occupancy:

-3. Cash Flow – The flow of income from the property will be critical to the investment performance.
+- Cash Flow: The flow of income from the property will be critical to the investment performance.
 So look for the financial factors relating to income change, and expenditure pressure.
 Understand how the net income stream will change for the asset over time and how it can be improved or enhanced through the life-cycle of the property.
 Ultimately, you can become a strategist relating to investment performance and rental The stability of the cash flow over time should improve for the client in realistic and relevant ways.

-4. Maintenance – Review the physical aspects of the property for maintenance and repair.
+- Maintenance: Review the physical aspects of the property for maintenance and repair.
 Look for elements of risk and damage that can be a threat to occupancy or public safety.
 There will also be an insurance risk to consider here as part of the maintenance review.
 Understand the building codes and safety codes that apply to the property in its design and as part of its day-to-day function.
 Maintenance and safety codes will change from time to time in the building so review the property and all things for current building code compliance.

-6. Budgeting and Forecasting – There are financial differences here to understand as part of the property management process.
+- Budgeting and Forecasting: There are financial differences here to understand as part of the property management process.
 A budget is something that applies to both income and expenditure over time.
 The forecasting process is an extension of the budget given current cash flows and known changes to cash flows over time.
 So, you take the factors of the budget, and you apply those factors to a forecasting process; you look for upcoming issues of occupancy and building use where the forecasts could change and threaten the investment performance over time.
 Most major assets under property management today have a forecasting process as part of investment control.

 Taking these facts to the next level, look at creating a planned approach to property management issues.
 Develop some strategies to apply to each client and each property.
 With retail properties and shopping centers, consider the best retail checklist for fullest property control.
 Learn from the other properties and clients that you work with.
 Build a great commercial property management business.